Ananthnbhat/fsd-assignments/6. ci-cd-assignment/hello-world/README - CICD.md

 As the attached project was not downloadable, I have created my own project in which I have implemented CI/CD.

-Download or clone the project first.
+Download or clone this project first.

 ## Pre-requisites